k-arthik-r/Filio/README.md

 -------------------------
 ## Features

-- Organizes files in a folder by creating diffrent Directries based on the extensions of the files.
+- Organizes files in a folder by creating diffrent Directories based on the extensions of the files.
 - Unique UI created using Tkinter
 - Building up a Setup File using Innosetup
 ---------------------------